 - Manual vulnerability scanning: It can be done by penetration testers who will conduct a series of steps to find any vulnerabilities which are present.

 - Automated vulnerability scanning: This is the process where automated tools are used in order to determine if there are any known or unknown issues affecting an application.
+These tools are usually available in SaaS format, and a good example is Intruder, an online vulnerability tool that helps you prevent data breaches without disrupting your workflow or systems.

 Tools for automated vulnerability scanning